palantir/gradle-guide/guide/adopting-the-configuration-cache.md

 ```

 > [!TIP]
->  If you call `ProviderFactory#exec` multiple times in your code, the external process `git describe` will run each time.
+>  If you call `GradleExec#exec` multiple times in your code, the external process `git describe` will run each time.
 >
 > Instead, store the `Provider` in a field as shown above.
 With this approach, the `Provider` caches the result, and git describe runs only once, even if `latestTag.get()` is called multiple times.